kinturkt/Matplotlib/README.md

 # Matplotlib

 <b> Matplotlib is a python library used for creating interactive visualizations.
-It provides an object-oriented API for embedding plots into applications using general-purpose GUI toolkits like Tkinter, wxPython, Qt, or GTK </b> <br>
+It provides an object-oriented API for embedding plots into applications using general-purpose GUI toolkits like Tkinter, wxPython, Qt, or GTK. </b> <br>

 By visualizing the data, users can easily read the data which is presented. <br>